The House of the Dead 2: Remake

-Reception
+Reception and legacy

 In Japan, Game Machine listed The House of the Dead 2 as the third most successful dedicated arcade game of December 1998.

 The Dreamcast version received "favorable" reviews, while the PC version received "average" reviews according to the review aggregation website GameRankings.

 AllGame gave the arcade version a score of four-and-a-half stars out of five.
-In Japan, Famitsu gave the Dreamcast version 33 out of 40.
+Four reviewer commented on the game in the Japanse magazine Famitsu.
+They found the game's graphics to be very high quality and that having multiple paths gave it replay value.
 IGN praised the same console version's detailed level design and varied enemy designs but criticized poor voice acting.
 GameSpot said of the same console version, "Just a gun that lines up with the sights doesn't seem too much to ask for."
 Game Informer ranked it at number 99 in its best games of all-time list in 2001.
 The staff praised it for its expansion of its predecessor's gore and intensity, but noted that the lack of a light gun accessory for the Dreamcast version was slightly disappointing.

 Blake Fischer reviewed the Dreamcast version of the game for Next Generation, rating it two stars out of five, and stated that "Without the light gun, this game is a complete loss.
 With a gun, it's better, but not for very long."
+Reviewers in Famitsu noted on the games difficulty, even on lower difficulty modes and also said that using a controller for this kind of game proved to be awkward.

 A consensus among reviewers was that the quality of the English voice acting was very poor, with one calling it "easily some of the worst in the genre".
 Others found it to be so bad that it became amusing.
 In 2020, The House of the Dead 2 was ranked as the best game in the series by Screen Rant.

-Legacy

 The House of the Dead 2 was a critical and commercial success, becoming one of the most iconic entries in the series.
 Its impact on the franchise is also the result of it having served as the springboard for the arcade, Dreamcast, and PC release The Typing of the Dead, and the Nintendo DS release English of the Dead.
 The game also served as the inspiration for the Game Boy Advance game The Pinball of the Dead.